TimCares/MasterThesis/docs/thesis/background/transformer.typ

 When it comes to the actual implementation of multimodal models, Transformers are a very suitable choice, as they can be used for both vision and language, and even other modalities not covered in this work, like audio.
 Furthermore, both the language and vision
-Transformer require their input to be a sequence of embeddings, which makes alignment more straightforward: For each unimodal encoder of a multimodal (vision-language) model one distinct Transformer can be used, and the output of a unimodal encoder, which is the respective cls token ($mono(["I_CLS"])$ or $mono(["T_CLS"])$) can then be passed (seperately) to a shared encoder, which can be implemented as a simple multi-layer MLP (feed forward).
+Transformer require their input to be a sequence of embeddings, which makes alignment more straightforward: For each unimodal encoder of a multimodal (vision-language) model one distinct Transformer can be used, and the output of an unimodal encoder, which is the respective cls token ($mono(["I_CLS"])$ or $mono(["T_CLS"])$) can then be passed (seperately) to a shared encoder, which can be implemented as a simple feed forward network (MLP).
 The output of the shared encoder is then still _one_ representation for the image, and _one_ for the text.
 However, both represenations will be close to each other under cosine similarity, which is useful for multimodal tasks like image-text retrieval, introduced in @image_text_retrieval.
 An abstract illustration of a vision-language model